drug-design/course/docs/chapters/structure-based-design.md

 #### ERK-2 Mutant

-The crystallographic structure of the complex of SB203580 with the mutated ERK2 (Q105T) kinase reveals favorable interactions between the inhibitor and the protein.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/erk-2-mutant-2c8056ad'><i class='fa fa-play' aria-hidden='true'></i></button>The crystallographic structure of the complex of SB203580 with the mutated ERK2 (Q105T) kinase reveals favorable interactions between the inhibitor and the protein.
 This example shows how a single point mutation can transform an inactive molecule into a nanomolar inhibitor.
 Small structural modifications can greatly affect the potency of an inhibitor, this can be well exploited for achieving potency and specificity.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer